Academics

 This World Cultures course requires students to delve deeply into cause and effect, the relationships and impacts of events and leaders, and the roles of religion, technology, economics, and politics as influencers of history.
 Students are challenged to think like historians as they study the evolution and interactions of governments and cultures, as well as connections to the seventh grade theme, "Humans and Society."
 Both primary and secondary sources are used in considering cultures found in Eastern and Western hemispheres, and students are expected to increase their proficiency in transforming their ideas and conclusions into writing strong, well-supported responses and assertions.

-Spanish and Mandarin Chinese continue to provide practice in the target language through reading, writing and speaking.
+The Spanish classes continue to provide practice in the target language through reading, writing and speaking.
 Students expand their facility with the language through more advanced grammar concepts, including tense and number, and tackle speaking about themselves, their experiences, and activities.
 Active learning, through games, partner work, and drama remains an important element of the language courses.

 Extra & Co-Curricular